salsify/ember-css-modules/README.md

 });
 ```

 Note also that **your addon must have an `addon/styles` directory** in order to trigger CSS processing in Ember CLI.
-In order for the directory to be preserved when you publish your addon, you can create an empty `.placeholder` file.
+In order for the directory to be preserved when you publish your addon, you can create an empty `.placeholder` file (`.gitkeep` won't work; by default, the `.npmignore` for your addon will prevent files with that name from being published).

 If you're writing a [routable engine](https://github.com/dgeb/ember-engines#ember-engines-) and have route controller styles, you'll have to import the styles module and set it on your controller the same way you would with a component in the example above.